embodied-computation-group/systole/source/getting_started.rst

 Artefacts detection and rejection
 =================================
-Artefacts can be detected and corrected in the RR interval time series or the peaks vector following the algorythm proposed by Lipponen & Tarvainen (2019).
+Artefacts can be detected and corrected in the RR interval time series or the peaks vector using the method proposed by Lipponen & Tarvainen (2019).

 .. code-block:: python